Summary

 - Somewhat disappointed

-- Not disappointed
+- Not disappointed (it really isn't that useful)

-- N/A (I no longer use it)
+- N/A: I no longer use it

 The 40% Benchmark

 The key metric is the percentage of respondents who select "Very disappointed."
-Sean Ellis, who coined the term "growth hacking," proposed a simple heuristic: if more than 40% of your users say they would be "very disappointed" without your product, you have achieved product-market fit.
+Sean Ellis, who coined the term "growth hacking," proposed a simple heuristic [8]: if more than 40% of your users say they would be "very disappointed" without your product, you have achieved product-market fit.

 What It Actually Measures